Transforming urban and suburban blight into places that contribute to a community's health, economic vitality, and quality of life.

-Mark is a partner in the M Peters group and has 30 years of real estate development experience.
+Mark is a partner in M Peters Group and has 30 years of real estate development experience.
 In addition to his development work, he is a founder of Britt Peters & Associates.

-Jennifer is a partner in the M Peters Group.
-Before joining the M Peters Group, she was a practicing architect designing and managing adaptive re-use, mixed- use, and multi-family housing projects.
+Jennifer is a partner in M Peters Group.
+Before joining the team, she was a practicing architect designing adaptive re-use, mixed- use, and multi-family housing projects.

 Please click here to view our leasing flyer.